GEORGIA DIVORCE LAWS

 Benefits of Legal Separation May Include:

-- Court mandated decisions and enforcement child support, alimony, custody and other items traditionally settled in a divorce;
+- Court mandated decisions and enforcement of child support, alimony, custody and other items traditionally settled in a divorce;

 - Legal separation without an actual divorce on file; and